 Hopefully you don’t smoke, but if you do, I don’t have to tell you how much it is costing you not only in terms of money, but more importantly your health and future medical bills.
 You can do the math.
 It’s a fortune in terms of your money and your health.
 Annual savings ($6/per pack, 1 pack per day): $2190

 I read a statistic that said the average home has $3000 worth of stuff that isn’t used.
 Clear out the clutter!
-Sell what you can and donate the rest.
-I am in the process of selling back old CDs and music equipment.
-I sell my CDs to Second Spin.
-I’ve been donating my old books and clothes to get a tax write-off.
-It feels so good to de-clutter!
-Check out my article on how to sell your stuff on Craigslist fast or how to get the most money for your stuff on eBay.
+Sell what you can and donate the rest and get a tax writeoff.
+Check out my article on how to sell your stuff on Craigslist fast and how to get the most money for your stuff on eBay.

 The most important machine you own is your body!
 Take care of it!
 Go get your annual checkup.
 It’s covered by your health insurance, so why not use it?
 Finding a problem early can save you big money, not to mention your life!